iawia002/lux/README.md

 👾 Annie is a fast, simple and clean video downloader built with Go.

-Annie helps users to download videos from supported websites, such as Youtube.
-With Annie, downloading videos and playlists has never been so easy!
+Annie allows users to download videos and playlists from supported websites like Youtube.

 ```console
 $ annie -c cookies.txt https://www.bilibili.com/video/av20203945/